rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 const partiallyAppliedBodyFn3 : ((_: OfficeCallack<string>) => void) = fn => item.body.getAsync(Office.CoercionType.Html, fn)
 ```

-Returning to my failed `body3` example, instead of trying to specify a full type signatures, it is sometimes more convenient to apply the types.
-Here, I have the polymorphic `curry3` function that I can apply the types to:
+Returning to my failed `body3` example, instead of trying to specify a full type signature, it is sometimes more convenient to apply the types.
+Here, I have the polymorphic `curry3` function that I can apply the types
+`<Office.CoercionType,Office.AsyncContextOptions,OfficeCallack<string>,void>` to:

 ```JavaScript
 //type applied version, it just compiles!